Gabriel-M-Martins/Discord-MusicBot/README.md

      - On [Linux](https://www.tecmint.com/install-ffmpeg-in-linux/)
      - On [Mac OS X](http://jollejolles.com/install-ffmpeg-on-mac-os-x/)

-2. Open your favorite IDE for writing in Python, start a new project and paste the [main](Discord-MusicBot/main.py) and [utilities](Discord-MusicBot/utilities.py) on the same folder.
+2. Open your favorite IDE for writing in Python, start a new project and paste the [main](Discord-MusicBot/main.py) and [utilities](Discord-MusicBot/utilities.py) files on the same folder as the project.

 3. Start your venv (virtual enviroment) and pip install the following libraries:
    - [youtube_dl](https://pypi.org/project/youtube_dl/)